A Message to Our Clients and Community

 - Crisis support by telephone or video call – for more information click here;

-- Literacy Programs via video call or one-on-one appointments – for more information click here;
+- Literacy Programs via video call – for more information click here;

-- Seniors services group phone calls, live video fitness programs, and small outdoor group activities – for more information click here;
+- Seniors services group phone calls, live video fitness programs, and wellness check-in calls – for more information click here;

-- Early Years Programs daily videos featuring singing, crafts, activities, and workshops on child development – for more information, click here.
+- Early Years Programs daily videos and group calls featuring singing, crafts, activities, and workshops on child development – for more information, click here.

 Calls regarding these services and how to access them will be answered at (416) 656-8025 during the following hours: